kulanigayathree/SentimentAnalyzer/README.md

 🚀 Project Features

-Clean, minimal dataset for easy understanding
+Clean, beginner-friendly dataset

-TF-IDF for text-to-numeric conversion
+TF-IDF used to convert text into numerical vectors

-Logistic Regression for classification
+Logistic Regression model for classification

-Accuracy evaluation on test data
+Accuracy evaluation using test data

-Custom sentence prediction
+Ability to predict sentiment for any custom sentence

-Fully implemented in a single Jupyter Notebook
+Entire project implemented inside a single Jupyter Notebook

 ## 📦 Technologies Used